-Ukraine’s Zelenskyy visits Athens to attend meeting of Balkan leaders with top EU officials
+Greece’s leader pledges to keep up military support for Ukraine as Zelenskyy visits Athens

 Greek officials did not respond to requests for comment, and Mitsotakis made no reference to pilot training.

-Zelenskyy and Mitsotakis also signed a joint declaration on Greece supporting Ukraine’s NATO accession, “when allies agree and conditions are met.”
+Zelenskyy and Mitsotakis also signed a joint declaration on Greece supporting Ukraine joining NATO, “when allies agree and conditions are met.”

 In the evening, Zelenskyy joined an informal dinner organized by Mitsotakis for nine Balkan leaders, European Commission President Ursula von der Leyen and European Council head Charles Michel.

-The dinner was to discuss the Western Balkans’ future in the EU, which many of the region’s countries have already joined and the rest are jockeying to enter.
+The dinner was to discuss the western Balkans’ future in the EU, which many of the region’s countries have already joined and the rest are jockeying to enter.

+A joint statement issued after the dinner meeting voiced support for a “re-energized and re-focused” EU enlargement process that would lead to the western Balkans, Ukraine and Moldova becoming “full-fledged members of the European family.”

 Greece has joined its NATO and EU partners in strongly backing Ukraine against the Russian invasion and has provided military assistance in the form of armored personnel carriers and ammunition.